zzzeek/sqla_tutorial/presentation/index.rst

 ================

 * SQLAlchemy 2.0 is an all-new rethink of many of the core APIs of SQLAlchemy
-* There are two general areas of emphasis for SQLAlchemy 2.0
+* There are two general areas of emphasis for SQLAlchemy 2.0:
     * Fully removing old patterns that have been discouraged against for many years
     * Making the experience of the Core and ORM APIs much more similar and cross-compatible
-* Other major shifts:
+* Other changes:
     * Python 3 only
-  * hopefully improved pep-484 / mypy support
+    * asyncio fully supported (this is in 1.4)
-  * asyncio fully supported
+    * hopefully improved pep-484 / mypy support (also released in 1.4)

 SQLAlchemy 1.4 - The Transition
 ================================